Manage List Items

 Create an item

-Click on the (+) sign and fill in all the attributes that have been defined in the list structure.
+b) Mobile app - from the resources section, click on the (+) sign and fill in all the attributes that have been defined in the list structure.

 For items that are of type “Image”, you have 2 options to fill data:

-add the url of the image directly
+- Add the url of the image directly

 If the attribute is of the type “single choice on list”, input the item id linked